BladeScraper-Designs/VoronMods/V0.1/V0.1_PicOLED_Expander/README.md

 I've also uploaded a wider, shorter knob that will only work if you cut down the encoder shaft by quite a bit.
 See below:

-## Notes
+# Notes
-1. An 18" micro USB seems to be the perfect length.
-Obviously longer will work, but you'll need to wrap it around itself a few times to shorten it.
-The [MonoPrice 1.5ft Micro USB](https://smile.amazon.com/gp/product/B002HZYBZ6) cable on Amazon is exactly what I am using, and it works great.
-2. If you plan to drive NeoPixels with this, beware that it's powered only by the 5V USB line, so you'll be limited in the number of NeoPixels you can drive off the Pico directly.
+1. If you plan to drive NeoPixels with this, beware that it's powered only by the 5V USB line, so you'll be limited in the number of NeoPixels you can drive off the Pico directly.
-3. You only need to use the two outermost holes in the skirt to screw the Skirt down.
-It has four since it was made using the two separate skirt pieces, but in reality one on each end is fine.
-It'd be pretty hard to access the ones towards the middle anyway, what with the Pi and stuff in the way.
-4. The hole in the skirt for the encoder is closed off for printability.
+2. The hole in the skirt for the encoder is closed off for printability.
 It's only one or two layers thick, so that you're not trying to bridge in a circle.
 This allows printing without supports.
 Once printed, simply use an X-Acto knife or similar to cut out the thin layers.
-5. In order to use the Knob_Shortened.stl provided in STLs/CAD, you need to shorten the encoder spline by 5mm.
-I found the knob it comes with to be disproportionately long.
-Alternatively, I've included the STLs and CAD for the same knob but with a hole in the end (Knob_Through.stl) to allow the spline to extend past.
-It looks a bit silly, but it works if you don't have the equipment to shorten the spline on the encoder.
-6. You may have to trim a little bit of the PCB on the encoder at the bottom to prevent it from rubbing on/hitting the skirt.
-7. The encoder sticks out quite a bit in the back, inside the skirt.
+3. The encoder sticks out quite a bit in the back, inside the skirt.
 You may need to move your PSU just slightly inward to avoid the encoder body interfering with the PSU.
-8. One weird thing about these SSD1306 OLED displays is that they often have a different color for the top row.
-I'm not really sure why this is, but naturally that means the top row of the mdnu will always be that color (in my case, yellow).
-I believe there are some of these that are all one color, but that's not what I have.
+4. Variations of the SSD1306 module sometimes have two colors, e.g. blue and yellow, others have all white, others different still.
+Pay attention to product photos and descriptions if you want a specific color when buying your display module.

 ## USB Cable Routing
 This is the best routing I've found for the USB cable.